timjaya/toolbox/README.md

 # toolbox
 A collection of useful R Functions for Data Science work.
-Includes functions that help push/pull to TD, make fiscper, MLFlow logging, etc.
+Current functionality is focused on helping push/pull to TD, make fiscper, MLFlow logging, etc.

 Install using `devtools::install_github("timjaya/toolbox")`.